The Kel Tec RDB is an interesting rifle and is one of the most interesting guns in Kel-Tec’s lineup of guns.

 Absolutely zero shocker there.
 The grip itself has the classic Keltec texture, which is … The best way to explain it is grid squares.

 Overall, the gun balances well in your hand.
-With the grip being smack dab in the middle of the gun, it should balance well, but just to confirm, it does balance extremely well in your hand if you’re just holding it by the grip.
+With the grip being smack dab in the middle of the gun, it should balance well, but to confirm, it does balance extremely well in your hand if you’re holding it by the grip.

 The magazine release is a bit interesting.
 The magazine itself is actually inserted in the rear stock of the gun just behind the grip.

-If you are used to an AR-15 rifle, that is an extremely different take, which of course loads in front of the grip.
+If you are used to an AR-15 rifle, that is an extremely different take, which, of course, loads in front of the grip.

 To remove the magazine, there is a pullback lever that will unseat the magazine.
 This is relatively fluid and it works relatively well.